Everest Helicopter Tour 2026 – 2027

 The daytime temperature can be -5 °C to 5°C (23°F to 41°F), but as the sun moves across the sky, the valleys are heated to approximately 10°C to 15°C (50°F to 59°F) over a few hours.

 As winter melts away, life returns to the land as the valleys begin to be painted with color.
 Rhododendron and wildflower blooms begin to show themselves along the trekking trails.
-In the spring season, flight durations can similarly extend up to 2 hours, with possible adjustments based on air traffic and mountain weather conditions.
+In the spring season, after landing, you can enjoy up to 2 hours soaking in the beauty, depending on emergency flight requirements, either at the Everest View Hotel or Lukla.

 The sun rises on the snow-covered mountain peaks, brilliantly brightening the sky above.
 The scenery of springtime lures you to your window, eager to take photographs, stop, and enjoy the experience.